 Think what ultimately makes your business interesting and use that to leverage an

 A great example for a small business focusing in product distribution could go something like this:

 Here at Joe’s Snacks, we want to be able to provide affordable snacks for our customers while making an impact in the community.
 When we set out to do this, we decided that we’d set up our business to be an opportunity for former convicts, so they can get back on their feet while learning about operating a business.
 We’d love to talk to you more about this if you’d like.
 Feel free to contact us at

 Don’t spam the readers with needless information.
 It will eventually get caught in filters that keep it out of people’s inboxes, and it will be ignored by everyone else long before that.
-Instead, make sure your email content is human, make sure that readers find the content useful and informative.
+Instead, make sure that readers find the content useful.